 Sunstein calls for a public domain, designated as a place for popular deliberation— a kind of incubator of social progress.
 I wonder how we might compare a sidewalk and a park— or better yet, an old public house to a digital forum in this capacity?
 In what way does art function in this space to provoke or curate shared experiences?
 To approach these questions, I'd like to tell a story about an artist, David Powers.

-In 2016, I was volunteering at Side Street Studio Arts— a gallery in Elgin, IL.
-I would drive there straight from my job at Bridgewater, a fabrication shop just outside Chicago.
-A few days a week I was there opening the gallery, turning on the lights, taking out the garbage, making small talk and telling visitors about events.
-Sometime I might mop the floor— I did replace a few wooden slats on the door to the HVAC system once.
+A few days a week I was there, at Side Street, opening the gallery, turning on the lights, taking out the garbage, making small talk and telling visitors about events.
+Sometimes I'd mop the floor— and once I replaced a few wooden slats on the HVAC closet door.

-When no one was in the gallery, I might log a few hours with a remote employer, doing SEO work on commercial websites.
+When no one was in the gallery, I might log a few hours of remote work, doing SEO on commercial websites.
 I most enjoyed volunteering on nights when they were hosting Battle of the Bands.
 The majority of bands were punk and hardcore, and I took tips for PBRs and Millers— and might take a break to mosh for minute.
-It was usually a cathartic experience and I appreciated what the owners were providing for the community.
+Going to punk and metal shows in high school, I really appreciated what the owners were providing for the community.

-I had never met him before, but he immediately struck me as a sage mind— if not a mad genius.
-He had a wonderful way of speaking— no filters, often vulgar, improvisational, and still absolutely poetic.
-I think I was reading some Raymond Carver that summer, and it felt like I was in one of his short stories.
-In the time David drank his two beers, we somehow managed to move from introductions to discussions of human nature.
+I had never met David Powers before, but immediately he struck me a sage person— if not a mad genius.
+He had a wonderful way of speaking— no filters, usually vulgar (and improvisational), yet often poetic.
+In the time David drank his two beers, we somehow managed to move from introductions to a more philosophical discussion surrounded his recent artwork.